-We have four standing committees of the Board of Directors: the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Investment, Finance and Strategy Committee.
+We have four standing committees of the Board of Directors: the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Strategy, Mergers and Acquisitions Committee.
 The charters for each of these committees are available on our website at www.willdan.com under "Investors-Corporate Governance-Governance Documents" or are available in print to any stockholder who requests a copy from the Company's Secretary at 2401 East Katella Avenue, Suite 300, Anaheim, California 92806.
 Each of these committees regularly reports to the Board of Directors as a whole.
-Mr. Westfall, our chairman of the board, serves as an ex officio member of each committee but does not attend executive sessions that are held by each committee.
+Mr. Westfall, our chairman of the board, serves as an ex officio member of each committee.
+The following summaries identify the members of each committee as of the date of this proxy statement.
+The composition of each committee may change following the Annual Meeting.

 Audit Committee.
 The Board's Audit Committee consists of Messrs.
 Renken, McEachern and Toups, each of whom the Board has determined is an independent director and meets the independence requirements for Audit Committee members under the Nasdaq Rules and the Exchange Act.
 Mr. Renken is the chairman of the Audit Committee and has been designated by the Board as the Audit Committee financial expert.
-Each of the other members of the Audit Committee is financially literate.
-The Audit Committee met six times during fiscal 2010.
+Each of the other members of the Audit Committee is financially literate, in accordance with the Nasdaq Rules.
+The Audit Committee met four times during fiscal 2012.